Benefits and Reductions

 Universal Credit is a new benefit for people of working age on a low income.
 Universal Credit is being introduced gradually across the country and is coming to Teignbridge on 9th November 2015.
 If you are single, newly out-of-work and living in Teignbridge you may be asked to claim Universal Credit instead of Jobseekers Allowance.
 Existing Benefit claimants: If you are already claiming benefit you do not need to do anything.
 You will be told when Universal Credit will affect you.

-From April 2017, we are proposing to make 8 changes to our Scheme to bring it in line with changes being made by Central Government in Housing Benefit and Universal Credit.
+From 1 April 2017, there will be changes to the benefit schemes including our Council Tax Reduction Scheme.
+This is to bring it in line with Housing Benefit and Universal Credit.
 None of these changes will affect pensioners.